 A Little About This Bird Pod Project

-Time needed to complete this project is estimated at around three hours and includes half an hour which was spent with the project spinning around inside a tumble dryer.
+The time needed to complete this project is estimated at around three hours and includes half an hour which was spent with the project spinning around inside a tumble dryer.
 I timed it from beginning to end, but then I was taking all the photos, too.

-The end result is a bird pod which will keep its shape perfectly.
+The end result is a bird pod that will keep its shape perfectly.
 Felting by hand never produces a felt which is as firm as that done mechanically—at least, that has been my experience.

 Items Required for This Project

 - A tumble dryer

 - A template made from plastic such as bubble wrap or similar (laminate floor cushioning would also work)